joolstorrentecalo/gitlab-foss/doc/user/application_security/dast/index.md

 For scanning websites, use one of:

 - The [DAST proxy-based analyzer](proxy-based.md) for scanning traditional applications serving simple HTML.
 The proxy-based analyzer can be run automatically or on-demand.
-- The [DAST browser-based analyzer](browser/index.md) for scanning applications that make heavy use of JavaScript.
+- The [DAST browser-based analyzer](browser_based.md) for scanning applications that make heavy use of JavaScript.
 This includes single page web applications.

 For scanning APIs, use:

-- The [API security testing analyzer](../api_security_testing/index.md) for scanning web APIs.
+- The [DAST API analyzer](../dast_api/index.md) for scanning web APIs.
 Web API technologies such as GraphQL, REST, and SOAP are supported.

 Analyzers follow the architectural patterns described in [Secure your application](../index.md).
 Each analyzer can be configured in the pipeline using a CI template and runs the scan in a Docker container.
 Scans output a [DAST report artifact](../../../ci/yaml/artifacts_reports.md#artifactsreportsdast)